ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 ===========-
 REPORT_FILE_DISPLAY_APP
 Option to automatically open the report file in a display application.
-The included ini sample file has this option activated and set to use Windows NotePad as the display app.
+The included config sample file has this option activated and set to use Windows NotePad as the display app.
 Your favorite editor may be substituted.
 Automatic display can be deactivated by inserting a # character at the start of the line.